 If you are interested in a Public Health Graduate Certificate Program, studying on-campus places you among other like-minded individuals striving towards the same goals; preventing diseases and promoting health in local and global communities through education and initiatives.
-Whether you are interested in a general curriculum as a Segway to a Master of Public Health Degree or are have more focused scholastic goals, a graduate certificate in Public Health warrants consideration.
+Whether you are interested in a general curriculum as a segue to a Master of Public Health Degree or are have more focused scholastic goals, a graduate certificate in Public Health warrants top consideration.

 Often a Public Health Graduate Certificate Program is structured for medical and graduate students, health practitioners, mid-career public health professionals, researchers, and others who want to augment their knowledge and prepare for further graduate study.
 In some cases, after you have completed your graduate certificate, you are able to transfer the credits to a master’s degree such as the Master of Public Health or another related degree.

 Types of Public Health Graduate Certificate Programs

 Public Health Graduate Certificate programs vary in length and the number of required credit courses; some are one-year 18 credit programs.
 In some cases, students are required to take five courses (15 credits) from the five core content areas[i]:

 This being said, other programs offer targeted education in one specific field such as:

 - International Health

 Why Choose a Campus-Based Public Health Graduate Certificate Program?

 Choosing a learning format is personal.
 Campus study is often referred to a ‘brick and mortar’ or ‘traditional.’
 With the influx of top online program options, you may be wondering what to do.
 Sometimes the amount of choice in ‘campus’ programs versus ‘online’ will help you – you might only find what you are looking for at graduate school because some courses need to be taken in person.
 You may also find that graduate schools are catering to working students more by offering courses during evenings or weekends or through intensives.
 Other points to consider as you make the best decision for your circumstances: